dgonz64/redux-form-auto/docs_src/translations.rst

 Out of curiosity, the following is the structure of such object.
 It's not a function (sorry about that).

 .. js:autofunction:: translatableObject

+The translatable object was created in order to be able to transfer error messages without agreeing on language, for example to validate on server.